LADSoft/OrangeC/doc/Technical Documentation/IEEE-695 Object File format.md

 it is preceded by a two-digit hexadecimal number that gives the length of the string.
-This implicitly limits strings and variable names to 255 characters, but allows characters that would normally be record internal delimiters such as ',' and '.' to be embedded in the string.
+This implicitly limits strings and variable names to 255 characters, but allows characters that would normally be record internal delimiters such as commas and periods to be embedded in the string.

 For example to create a public variable with the name 'apple' one would do the following: